Updated July 25, 2023

 Difference Between Prime Loan and Subprime Loan

-- Interest on the prime loan is decided by federal reserve bank i.e. fed funds rate the rate at which renowned banks borrow and lend from each other which are fixed in nature.
-However subprime loans vary as per attributes of different lenders.
+- The federal reserve bank decides interest on the prime loan, i.e. fed funds rate is the rate at which renowned banks borrow and lend from each other, which is fixed in nature.
+However, subprime loans vary as per the attributes of different lenders.

-- Subprime loans are often taken on auto loans, home loans, education loans, revolving loans personal loans and small-scale business loans which are very risky in nature as compared to prime loans which are taken by large financial institutions, big corporates with higher credit rating.
+- Subprime loans are often taken on auto loans, home loans, education loans, revolving loans, personal loans, and small-scale business loans, which are very risky in nature as compared to prime loans, which are taken by large financial institutions, and big corporates with higher credit ratings.

-- Subprime borrowers do not have strong credits histories which include loan defaults, lack of possession of asset or property which can be used as collateral, they have been a record of missed payments on credit cards or other existing loans or an outstanding legal judgement against the individual whereas Prime loans have stronger financial status.
+- Subprime borrowers do not have strong credits histories, which include loan defaults, lack of possession of assets or property which can be used as collateral, they have been a record of missed payments on credit cards or other existing loans or an outstanding legal judgment against the individual whereas Prime loans have stronger financial status.

 This is a guide to Subprime Loans.
-Here we discuss the introduction and difference between a prime loan and subprime loan along with the type of subprime loans.
-You can also go through our other suggested articles to learn more –
+Here we discuss the definition, working, characteristics, types, reasons, and examples along with the advantages and disadvantages.
+You may also look at the following articles to learn more –